sizeofvoid/libopeninput/doc/user/reporting-bugs.rst

 When reporting bugs against libinput, you will need:

 - a reliable :ref:`reproducer <reporting_bugs_reproducer>` for the bug
-- an :ref:`evemu recording <evemu>` of the device while the bug is reproduced
+- a :ref:`recording <libinput-record>` of the device while the bug is reproduced
 - device-specific information, see

      - :ref:`reporting_bugs_touchpad`